JonOttesen/Met-Seg/README.md

 cd met-seg
 conda env create -f environment.yml
 ```
 After the environment/packages have been installed.
-The program ```predict-met``` can be installed so you can run the prediction without being in this repository.
+The program ```met-seg``` can be installed so you can run the prediction without being in this repository.
 Note, this only works on Linux.
 Run the following command in the *met-seg* repo:
 ```
 pip install -e .
 ```